 Susan Kare

-Susan Kare is an artist and graphic designer who created many of the visual interface elements for the Apple Macintosh in the 1980s.
-She was also one of the original employees of NeXT (the company formed by Steve Jobs after leaving Apple in 1985), working as the Creative Director.
+Susan Kare is an American artist and graphic designer best known for creating many of the original interface elements for the Apple Macintosh in the 1980s.
+She is widely recognised as a pioneer of pixel art and one of the most influential designers in the history of personal computing.

-Kare was born in Ithaca, New York and is the sister of rocket scientist and filker Jordin Kare.
-She graduated from Harriton High School in 1971, received her bachelors degree in Art from Mount Holyoke College in 1975, and her Ph.D. from New York University in 1978.
-She next moved to San Francisco and worked for an art museum.
+Kare graduated from Harriton High School in 1971, earned a BA in Art from Mount Holyoke College in 1975, and completed an MA and PhD in Fine Arts at New York University in 1978.
+She then moved to San Francisco, where she worked for the Fine Arts Museums of San Francisco.

 Magazine Articles Mentioning Susan Kare :